Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is a common sight at heritage sites across China.
-While it is not certain that the costumes are designed to be historically accurate, they are inspired by Chinese painting, theater, and art, especially during the Qing Dynasty, China's last imperial dynasty.
+While it is not certain that the costumes are designed to be historically accurate, they are inspired by Chinese painting, theater, and art, especially those of the Qing Dynasty, China's last imperial dynasty.

 During this time, China expanded its empire, and art and painting flourished, along with clothing and textiles.
 Men and women wore long, elaborately embroidered silk robes.
-The women differed in that they wore wigs adorned with flowers, pearls, and precious stones.
+Women differed in that they wore wigs adorned with flowers, pearls, and precious stones.

 Chinese girls wearing Qing Dynasty costumes outside the Drum Tower on Donggulou Street in Beijing.
 Photo: AP